 The only US state that grows coffee commercially.
 Most know of Kona which is grown in a specific region of the west coast of the Big Island of Hawaii but other parts of the island grow coffee as well.
 For instance, c

 A Central American country bordered by Guatemala, El Salvador, and Nicaragua with production primarily of arabica, mostly on small farms and co-ops.
 The coffee industry was severely damaged by a hurricane in 1998 and has not yet fully recovered.
 Great soil and climate, so if the coffee I had back in 1994 is any indication, it should recover.

-The North American country located south of The United States with the world’s eighth largest coffee production.
+The North American country located south of the United States with the world’s eighth-largest coffee production.
 Coffee trees spread to Mexico from the Caribbean islands in the late 18th century, descendants of a single tree from France.
-Its main growing regions in the states of Veracruz, Oaxaca, and Chiapas located in the south-central and southern areas of the country, tend to produce a light bodied, low acid cup.
-It is also home to Kahlúa.
+Its main growing regions are in the states of Veracruz, Oaxaca, and Chiapas located in the south-central and southern areas of the country.
+They tend to produce a light-bodied, low acid cup.
+It is also home to the coffee-based liqueur Kahlúa.